WICG/handwriting-recognition/explainer.md

 ### Model constraints

 Model constraints are used to determine and initialize the underlying handwriting recognition algorithm.
-They describes a set of constraints that the created recognizer must satisfy.
+They describes a set of constraints that must be satisfied.

 Model constraints can be empty.
 In this case, the browser is free to choose a default (e.g. based on `navigator.languages`).

-`createHandwritingRecognizer` throws an `Error` if:
+`createHandwritingRecognizer` rejects with an `Error` if:
-* The provided constraints can't be satisfied (e.g. the browser has no model for the chosen language)
+* The provided constraints can't be satisfied (e.g. no model can satisfy the constraints)
 * There isn't enough resource to initialize a recognizer (e.g. out of memory)

-We propose the following model option:
+We propose the following constraints:

-* `languages`: A list of languages that the recognizer should attempt to recognize.
+* `languages`: A list of languages to be recognized.
 They are identified by IETF BCP 47 language tags (e.g. `en`, `zh-CN`, `zh-Hans`).
 See [Language Handling](#language-handling) for determining fallbacks if the provided tag is not supported.

 ### Recognition hints